Appearance

 Placing Elements Side by Side

-By default, a myDBR report lays out the elements on separate lines.
-If you wish to place elements next to each other, use the dbr.keepwithnext command.
-Optional parameters define the space around the elements.
-For more information, refer to layouts.
+By default, a myDBR report lays out elements on separate lines.
+To place elements next to each other, use dbr.keepwithnext.
+Optional parameters can define the space around the elements.
+For more details, refer to layouts.

 Creating an Automatic Row Number

-You can make myDBR create automatic row numbers for you with the dbr.rownum command.
-The following report will produce output for two columns, where the first column is a row number column.
+You can instruct myDBR to generate automatic row numbers using dbr.rownum.
+In the following example, the report outputs two columns, with the first column displaying row numbers.

 select 'dbr.rownum' as 'Row number', title